hswlab/kati/README.md

 - WhisperNet <a href="https://licenses.nuget.org/MPL-2.0">`MPL-2.0 License`</a>

-# Next milestone v8.0.0
+# Next milestone (research)
-- [X] Ratings for AI Results.
-- [X] Filter History by rating
-- [X] Auto redirct to settings view and higlight token field, if the chat cant't be used without a token.
-- [ ] Update user manual
+- [ ] I want to try out a local AI, because I don't really like the user to handle with a bing token to get the chat running.
+Probably I try LLama or something which don't need an authentikation, can be used on weak PC's, don't need a complicated installation and is still for free.
+I'm not sure if I will be sattisfied with my resarch results, but if I am, there will be a new project similar to KATI but with an alternative AI.
+Maybe there is a solution to use the Bing chat outside of the Edge browser without a token.
+This has already worked from time to time, I do not give up hope :)

 # Ideas for upcoming milestones
 - [ ] Feature to convert text to audiofile (suno-ai/bark => PABannier/bark.cpp is a nice candidate.
 TikTok voice is also nice to use)